The Commission for Local Administration is the official body that runs our service

 - Provide the Ombudsman with the staff, accommodation, IT and other support needed to conduct investigations

-- Approve annual financial estimates, the annual accounts, the four-year Strategic Corporate Plan, the annual Business Plan and the management of the finances and assets of the Ombudsman service
+- Approve annual financial estimates, the annual accounts, the Three Year Plan, the annual Business Plan and the management of the finances and assets of the Ombudsman service

 - Conduct a triennial review of the Part III of the Local Government Act 1974

 - Maintain strategic scrutiny of the operational performance of the Ombudsman and the functions and decision making that it has delegated to the Executive Team

 - Maintain oversight of strategic risk and internal control mechanisms, as advised by the Audit and Risk Assurance Committee and the Executive Team

 - Agree the remuneration and benefits framework within which the Ombudsman service operates, as advised by the Remuneration and Appointments Committee.

 Conduct and Interests